Ask Carb Diva: Questions & Answers About Food, Cooking, & Recipes #73

 - David doesn't mention this in his instructions, but several commenters said that when cooking the rice in water, the pot should be covered with a lid.

 I originally shared this recipe in my article on risotto (who knew you could make chocolate risotto??!!).
 It is rich, luxurious, and decadent.
-Jennifer's approach is more time-consuming that David's (she cooks the rice from start to finish in simmering heavy cream and half-and-half).
+I've been a fan of Michael Chiarello for years; his foods are a blend of old-world Italian with a local California flare.
 If your husband loves chocolate half as much as I do, you might want to give this a try.

 Home Made Sausage and/or Hot Dogs

 We have a bit of a problem Linda.
 We just love our hot dogs but we never eat them because of the yuk stuff.
 I can do the chili and sauerkraut ok and get cool bread.
 But I just can't cotton that meat stuff.
 Gabe and I need to make our own sausages/hot dogs.
 I can cook a wallet to taste like a Porterhouse, but the ground stuff still baffles me.
 Lean me (get it?) in the right direction.